MarcusHoltz/immich-setup/README.md

 - `All of my receipts, manuals, invoices, pdfs` - not in Immich.

+- `Smokie's Birthday Photos` - in Immich.

 Yes, you could send all that to Immich, and have it available to search -- but **this** is a *shared Immich instance* for family, not a general dumping ground.

-If I wanted a heaping pile, then yes, I'd use external libraries.

-But as of now, I want each user to have the same folder structure.
+Each user will have the same folder structure.
 Any organization is done by Immich in [albums](https://github.com/simulot/immich-go#from-folder-sub-command).

 * * *